PMA365/C_tutorial/Lesson 1/Lesson1_ReadMe.md

 | Type  | Minimum Value                 | Maximum Value                 |
 | ----- | ----------------------------- | ----------------------------- |
 | float | approximately 1.175494351e-38 | approximately 3.402823466e+38 |

-Note that the minimum and maximu

-# IEEE 754 Floating-Point Standard

 The IEEE 754 standard is a widely used standard for floating-point arithmetic in computing.
 It defines how floating-point numbers are represented, stored, and manipulated in binary form.